 Shuggie Otis.
 I’m guilty of only having recently begun to listen to soul, funk etc. So I don’t know Otis’ stuff.
-Might I interest you in some Isaac Hayes?
+UPDATE: Long since corrected that criminal oversight.

 Mott the Hoople.
 Underrated 70s rock.
 “All the Way to Memphis” is a classic.

 Esquivel.
 There was a mini-craze in the late 90s for what was dubbed Space Age Bachelor Pad Music.
 A band called Combustible Edison (on SubPop!) was pretty much the apotheosis of this genre revival attempt.
 Esquivel did it better, along with Martin Denny and a few others.